docwhat/mergit/README.md

 Mergit is a way to merge a bunch of `require`d files into one file.

-This is useful to distribute single-file ruby executables, such as administration scripts, simple tools, etc.  Yet allows you to break files out for easy design, programming and testing.
+This allows you develop, design, and test your ruby script using normal ruby best practices (rspec, etc.) and then distribute them as a single-file ruby script.

+Some use cases include:

+* Administration scripts
+* Simple tools
+* Programs that need to work on any ruby without installing gems

 ## Limitations

 Mergit uses simple text processing, therefore it can be tripped up.
 Some known problems include:

-* `require` statements nested in code instead of at outermost scope of a file.
+* `require` statements nested in code instead of at outermost scope of a file will expand in-place.
+This probably isn't what you want.
+* The order `require`d files are pulled in may be different than ruby.
+* The replacement feature is very brute force.
+Be careful using it.

 ## Installation